Gains in Utilities Shares Boost S&P 500

 ADVERTISEMENT

+Utilities shares in the S&P 500 rose 0.8%, leading gains in the broader index along with telecommunications companies.

+As U.S. government bonds strengthened, the yield on the 10-year Treasury note fell to 2.135%, according to Tradeweb, from 2.146% Friday.
+Signs that inflation has softened have pushed down bond yields in recent weeks.

-Bank shares rose in the U.S. and Europe after Italian authorities said Sunday they were prepared to spend as much as EUR17 billion ($19.03 billion) as part of the shutdown of two regional banks.
+Meanwhile, bank shares rose after Italian authorities said Sunday they were prepared to spend as much as EUR17 billion ($19.03 billion) as part of the shutdown of two regional banks.

 Italian banks have been a concern for years, weighed down by bad loans, low profitability and insufficient capital.
 Their troubles have cast a shadow over the wider European banking system, which accounts for a large chunk of regional equity benchmarks.